adam-orr/Moonpig.Recruitment/readme.md

     being applicable?
 (Your answer does not have to be related to this problem)

 ## Answers
+**Question 1**
-Q1.	* Unneccessary global declared variable of maxLeadTime
+* Unneccessary global declared variable of maxLeadTime
 * Unclear variable naming
 * Logic contained within the Controller and not separated into scalable services
 * No consistency in If Statement format i.e. one line, two lines with no brackets, mutli-line with brackets used
 * Assumption of Datebase Data in the Unit Tests
 * Using DateTime.Now in Unit Tests, when different logic applies depending on today's date
 * API reliant on the name of the Controller

 Q2. * Interfaces - segregated so that only classes that implement their features use them
 	* Abstracting core logic into seperate service, so that no logic resides in the controller itself.
 Also adding to scalability of the code